hamza-sabri/uni-materials/README.md

 - **Dynamic and Engaging Animations**: The frontend of Uni Mat uses sophisticated animation tools such as Framer Motion, GSAP, and LottieFiles to deliver a visually engaging experience that enhances user interaction and learning.

 ## Technologies

+### Frontend
-- **Frontend**: Developed with React and TypeScript, ensuring a robust, scalable, and maintainable codebase.
-The use of advanced animations makes the user interface intuitive and engaging.
+Developed with React and TypeScript, ensuring a robust, scalable, and maintainable codebase.
+The user interface is enhanced with advanced animations for intuitive and engaging interactions:
+- React
+- TypeScript
+- Framer Motion
+- GSAP
+- LottieFiles

+### Backend
-- **Backend**: Utilizes a combination of Firebase, Node.js, and Express (all in TypeScript) for the main backend services, alongside a Python-based Flask microservice to efficiently handle specific tasks.
+Combines Firebase, Node.js, and Express (all in TypeScript) for the main backend services, along with a Python-based Flask microservice to handle specific tasks efficiently:
+- Node.js
+- Firebase 🔥
+- Flask

 ## Live Demos
 Watch Uni Mat in action and see how it transforms the student experience: